In Japan, it’s difficult for businessmen (and women included) to take long vacations.

 If you are a freelancer there’s a chance you can take a vacation as long as you can.
 But when you work for a company, you are only allowed to take 3 days for summer “vacation”.
 We even don’t have a Japanese word for “vacation” (We rent a Chinese word).
 But it’s easier to take a vacation on the first week of May and the third week of August.
 Let’s see why.

 There are many national holidays in Japan.

 For example, April 29th is “Midori no Hi”, a birthday of the emperor of Showa.
 May 5th is “Kodomo no Hi“.
 It’s a day for kids, especially for boys.
-These holidays are not in a row, but many Japanese take paid holidays and take a week or 10 days vacations.
-We call it “Golden week”.
-Golden week might be the longest vacation in a year.
+These holidays are not in a row, but many Japanese choose to take paid holidays and take a week or 10 days vacations.
+We call it “Golden Week”.
+The Golden Week might be the longest vacation in a year.

 Holiday seasons might be different from your countries.